akka/akka/CONTRIBUTING.md

 PR validation includes checking that the Scala sources are formatted and will fail if they are not.

+Akka prefers flattened imports rather than grouped, which helps reduce merge conflicts.
+If you are using IntelliJ IDEA, you can disable it by unchecking: `Preferences` -> `Code Style` -> `Scala` -> `Imports` -> `Merge imports with the same prefix into one statement`.

 It's recommended to run `sbt +sortImports` to keep the *import*s sorted.

 #### Java style